rodrigo740/ASE_TP3_G5/App2_SPI_DAC/README.md

-# Application 2 SPI and DAC
+# Application 2 SPI & DAC

 Starts a FreeRTOS task to print Read and Write values to an EEPROM memory using SPI, while turning on 2 LEDs using DAC.